uhi22018990/wad_assignment1/README.md

 * a question MAY have answers expressed as images  ![](answer_as_image.png)

 I have not check all the answers in the websites, however, by looking the response provided the `"answertype": "radio",` suggests that a question MAY have multiple responses.

-All the tests have been enumerated with the prefix TC (Test Case) and a progressive number.
-This is a personal practice which help the identification and the search on the source code in case of debug.

-## Test strategy
+With this is mind the `answer.js` function will cope with _radio_ and _checkbox_ type of answer.

-The main strategy of the test is to check that an object has all the requested properties.
+The main strategy of the test is to check that an object has all the requested properties of the exact type.
-Moreover, the type of these properties has been checked.
-Both strategies aim to verify the consistency of the response.
 By looking the response we can see that there is a property `balances`

 ```